Welcome to today's edition of the Rush 24-7 podcast.

 They are a continuation of an ongoing pattern that does indicate a degree of unrest on the Democrat side.

-We'll get into all four stories as the uh as the program unfolds before your very eyes.
+We'll get into all four stories as the program unfolds before your very eyes.

-I also I got an email today from friend who said, You better, you need to straighten something out.
+Also, I got an email today from a friend who said, you better, you need to straighten something out.

-Well, when you you talk about the establishment and a convention and all that, uh I I think people might think you're talking about the delegates.
+Well, when you talk about the establishment and a convention and all that, I think people might think you're talking about the delegates.

 And it's a good point.

-Uh let me see if I can if I can I don't know if there's anything to straighten out, but let me clarify something.
+Let me see if I can, if I can, I don't know if there's anything to straighten out, but let me clarify something.

 Because in the past couple of weeks, I have rolled up my sleeves and I have gotten pretty intense in my discussion of Trump opponents within the Republican establishment and what their motivations are.

-And many people have come under the incorrect assumption I'm talking about to them.
+And many people have come under the incorrect assumption.

-The re the delegates to the Republican National Convention, just the standard ordinary everyday delegates, are just like you and me, folks.
+The delegates to the Republican National Convention, just the standard ordinary everyday delegates, are just like you and me, folks.

 The delegates are not part of anything.

-When we talk about a contested convention in the establishment getting together and choosing whoever would be the nominee, maybe in defiance of the popular vote, in defiance of democratic principles and so forth.
+When we talk about a contested convention and the establishment getting together and choosing whoever would be the nominee, maybe in defiance of the popular vote, in defiance of democratic principles and so forth, I'm not talking about the delegates, except as to point out that the delegates on the first ballot are committed.

-But when when we get into in-depth discussions here of the establishment and their motives, I'm not talking about delegates in any way, shape, manner, or form.
+But when we get into in-depth discussions here of the establishment and their motives, I'm not talking about delegates in any way, shape, man, or form.

-The delegates are some people in some cases who can be told what to do, depending on the structure of the Republican Party from the state they uh representing as delegates.
+The delegates are people in some cases who can be told what to do, depending on the structure of the Republican Party from the state they representing as delegates.

-But it's it's if anybody has concluded that in my discussions here of the quote unquote establishment and actions that may or may not be taken at the convention, that that involves delegates as people in the smoke-filled rooms, the power brokers pulling the levers, doing what they can to deny the expressed will of the people.
+But it's if anybody has concluded that in my discussions here of the quote-unquote establishment and actions that may or may not be taken at the convention, that that involves delegates as people in the smoke-filled rooms, the power brokers pulling the levers, doing what they can to deny the expressed will of the people.

 The delegates are not part of that discussion.